Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Disordering Time

 \section{Disordering Time}

+In this section, we restrict attention to the up--down symmetric case $p=1/2$, for which the mixed state is centered at $c=1/2$ and the symmetric threshold $q_c$ derived in Sec.~\ref{sec:sub_section_iii_ii} is well defined.
+For $p\neq 1/2$, the stable attractor, when it exists, is shifted away from $c=1/2$, and the relevant long-time dynamics is more appropriately described in terms of relaxation toward a biased attractor rather than by the disordering time defined below.

-We define the disordering time $T_{\mathrm{dis}}$ as the MFPT required for the system to reach the neighborhood of the disordered state ($c=1/2$) starting from a fully ordered configuration.
+We define the disordering time $T_{\mathrm{dis}}$ as the MFPT required for the system to reach the neighborhood of the symmetric mixed state ($c=1/2$) starting from a fully ordered configuration.
 This observable is physically meaningful in the up-down symmetric case $p=1/2$ within the disordered regime $q>q_c$, where the fixed point at $c=1/2$ is linearly stable.
-In this regime, $T_{\mathrm{dis}}$ quantifies the robustness of consensus against noise: it measures how long an initially ordered population resists erosion under the combined action of local majority updates and independence-driven fluctuations.
+In this regime, $T_{\mathrm{dis}}$ quantifies the robustness of consensus against noise: it measures how long an initially ordered population resists erosion under the combined action of local majority updates and field-driven fluctuations.
+Because the interacting group is resampled uniformly at random at each update, the dynamics remains annealed MF, which explains why the analytical and MC results stay close overall.

 As in the consensus-time analysis, we adopt the backward FP picture and apply the drift-dominated approximation.
 The MFPT corresponds to the deterministic time of flight $dc/d\tau=v(c)$ integrated from the ordered boundary layer ($c \approx 1$) into the basin of attraction of the stable fixed point $c = 1/2$.
 Based on the linearization in Eq.~\eqref{eq:landau_expansion}, the drift close to $c=1/2$ can be written as $v(c)\simeq -\lambda\left(c-1/2\right)$ with the relaxation rate $\lambda \equiv q\,\langle n\rangle - (1-q)\mathcal{A}_1$, which is strictly positive in the disordered phase $q>q_c$.
 The integration is cut off at $c_f=1/2+O(N^{-1/2})$ to reflect the width of stationary fluctuations.
 This logarithmic approach to the fixed point dominates the integral, yielding the scaling